 In the event of a leak (or potential leak), courts have hesitated to force the offender to keep quiet or leave their new jobsite unless the Confidential Information in question is also a trade secret.
 Sometimes, money damages are the only alternative.

 Because it can be very difficult to assign a dollar value to the harm that an employee, client or business partner would cause by spilling the beans, you might consider including a liquidated damages clause in your New York Non-Disclosure Agreement.
 Such a provision should provide a reasonable estimate of the injury that you or your business would face in the event of a breach.

 Don’t be fooled by the short stature of an NDA.
-Make sure that your New York Confidentiality Agreement is well-drafted in scope, subject matter and duration.
+Discuss your New York Confidentiality Agreement with qualified legal counsel, to make sure the document is well-drafted in scope, subject matter and duration.